axibase/atsd-use-cases/chart-of-the-day/life-expectancy/README.md

 ### Moving Average Statistical Function

-While the compounded annual rate of change for this dataset showed the overall downward trend of the growth in life expectancy figure, it failed to smooth the individual points along the trend line and actually exaggerated them in some places.
+While the compounded annual rate of change for this dataset showed the overall downward trend of the growth in life expectancy figure, it failed to smooth the individual points along the trend line and exaggerated them in some places.

 The moving average [statistical function](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/aggregators/) is a native ATSD aggregator which records a new average value for some number of index positions, in this case each index position represents one year.